sizeofvoid/libopeninput/doc/user/configuration.rst

 ------------------------------------------------------------------------------

 DWT is the most generic form of palm detection on touchpad.
-While the user is typing the touchpad is disabled, the touchpad is enabled after a timeout.
+While the user is typing on an internal keyboard the touchpad is disabled, the touchpad is enabled again after a timeout.
 See :ref:`disable-while-typing` for more info.

 Disable-while-typing can be enabled or disabled, it is enabled by default on most touchpads.